powerlim2/analytics_interviews/README.md

 9. Is string `C` a complete ordered shuffle of string `A` and string `B`?
 10. Find the largest continuous sum in the following array of positive and negative integers.
 11. Find the first non-repeated (unique) alphabet character in the given string.
+12. Calculate approximated square rooted integer value given a non-negative integer
+13. Find the next largest integer with the same digits

 ## Modeling and Analysis Questions